rclone/rclone/docs/content/chunker.md

 ### Caveats and Limitations

-Chunker requires wrapped remote to support server side `move` (or `copy` + delete) operations, otherwise it will explicitly refuse to start.
+Chunker requires wrapped remote to support server side `move` (or `copy` + `delete`) operations, otherwise it will explicitly refuse to start.
 This is because it internally renames temporary chunk files to their final names when an operation completes successfully.

-Note that moves done using the copy-and-delete method may incur double charging with some cloud storage providers.
+Note that a move implemented using the copy-and-delete method may incur double charging with some cloud storage providers.

-Chunker will not automatically rename existing chunks when you change the chunk name format.
+Chunker will not automatically rename existing chunks when you run `rclone config` on a live remote and change the chunk name format.
 Beware that in result of this some files which have been treated as chunks before the change can pop up in directory listings as normal files and vice versa.
 The same warning holds for the chunk size.
 If you desperately need to change critical chunking setings, you should run data migration as described in a dedicated section.